 - Where: Republic – 958 Granville Street, Vancouver

 - Tickets: On TicketZone, priced $10 in advance plus fees

-Enjoy an artisan craft market, food trucks galore and tons of live shows on Canada Day.
+Enjoy an artisan craft market, food trucks galore and tons of live shows on the Day.
 This year’s performers include West Coast Latin dance band Mazacote, rock and soul revue group The Dynamics, and Axé Capoeira, combining Brazilian vocals with martial arts.

 - Where: Waterfront Park – 325 Esplanade Avenue, North Vancouver

 - When: Noon to 4 pm